Galaxy Protoclusters as Drivers of Cosmic Reionization: I. Bubble Overlap at Redshift z ~ 7 in LAGER-z7OD1: Discussion

-Fig.~\ref{fig:nirspec} clearly shows broad wings on the hydrogen Balmer lines from four objects - LAE-1, LAE-2, LAE-13, and LAE-15.
-For the three with NIRSpec coverage of the \oiii\ $\lambda \lambda 4960, 5008$ doublet, the broad wings are also detected in the collisionally excited lines.
-The high gas densities in outflows driven by Type~I AGN would collisionally de-excite the \oiii\ lines.
-If AGN power these outflows, then they must be Type II AGN in (at least) the targets with existing \oiii\ doublet spectra.
-The widths of the broad wings are entirely consistent with starburst-driven winds, however; so the presence of these winds does not require an AGN.
-In LAE-13, only the component having the high O3H$\gamma$ line ratio, shows broad wings; this is the most compelling case for a Type~II AGN driving the outflow which generates the broad emission-line wings.
+{\clm The spectra in Fig.~\ref{fig:nirspec} clearly show broad wings on the hydrogen Balmer lines from four objects - LAE-1, LAE-2, LAE-13, and LAE-15.
+In LAE-13, only the eastern clump with the high O3H$\gamma$ line ratio has broad wings in its spectrum.
+The spectra of LAE-2, LAE-13, and LAE-15, also detect broad wings on the \oiii\ $\lambda \lambda 4960, 5008$ lines.
+However, the high gas densities in outflows driven by Type~I AGN collisionally de-excite the \oiii\ doublet lines.
+If AGN power these outflows, then they must be Type II AGN.
+Recall, however, that the stellar population synthesis models in \S~\ref{sec:sed} provided a reasonable fit to the SEDs of the LAEs; no AGN was required.
+In a forthcoming paper, we discuss whether a starburst-driven wind is a more likely source of the broad wings on these emission-line profiles. }

-Active black hole accretion may contributes to LyC leakage in the ultraluminous LAEs, but the identification of AGN candidates does not obviously balance the ionizing photon budget.
-The \Ha\ luminosity measures the recombination rate in the ISM regardless of the source of ionizing photons.
-A stellar population synthesis model provided a reasonbale fit to the SEDs of LAE-1 and LAE-15 in \S~\ref{sec:sed} without introducing an AGN.
-These models did require higher visual extinction and a flatter UV continuum slope than did other LAEs with well constrained SEDs.
-For an AGN to solve the ionizing photon deficit in LAE-2, the LyC escape fraction would need to reach at least $\fesc \approx 0.60$, and higher if the AGN lifetime is shorter than the estimated duration of the starburst. \cite{Hopkins2009_BH} modeled the effective lifetimes of AGN, finding $\tau_{eff} \sim 100$ Myr for very active nuclei of moderate mass today.
+{\clm The identification of AGN candidates does not obviously balance the ionization budget for the bubbles.
+We described this challenge in \S~\ref{sec:Nph} using the interstellar recombination rate and the LyC escape fraction.
+This model counts ionizing photons from AGN as well as stars.
+One difference would be the lifetime of the ionizing source. \cite{Hopkins2009_BH} modeled the effective lifetimes of AGN, finding $\tau_{eff} \sim 100$ Myr for very active nuclei of moderate mass today.
 Scaling from the Hubble time today to the recombination timescale at $z \approx 7$, reduces the estimated effective AGN lifetime to just $\tau_{eff} \sim 2$ Myr.
-If the AGN activity lasts only a few Myr, then the AGN do not play a significant role in bubble ionization.
+For AGN to solve the ionizing photon deficit in LAE-2, for example, the LyC escape fraction would need to exceed $\fesc \approx 0.60$ if the AGN lifetime is shorter than the estimated duration of the starburst.
+Including AGN as potential ionizing source therefore adds effective AGN lifetimes as well as of star formation histories to the list of possible solutions. }